500Foods/WelcomeToTroodon/docs/level_1/bed_alignment.md

 [Troodon Bed Alignment Guide - STL](https://github.com/500Foods/WelcomeToTroodon/blob/main/3D%20files/Troodon_Alignment_Bracket.stl)

-Note: Four M3x8mm bolts and 4 M3 T-Nuts will be needed.
+Note 1: Four M3x8mm bolts and 4 M3 T-Nuts will be needed.
 These are likely to be found in the leftover parts from a Troodon build.

+Note 2: You'll want to print these in ABS or ASA or something that supports high temperatures as it will be close to or possibly touching the heated build plate and/or heated base plate.

+Note 3: Use your slicer software to create a mirrored image for the other side as well.

 ![image](https://github.com/500Foods/WelcomeToTroodon/assets/41052272/4e0445b7-1de2-40ee-92df-3bc4c5fa7cbe)